N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 3.md

 Ibrahim Hmood - I researched networking regarding the tools we are going to use.
 During this meeting, we got to see a sample C server, and got to do some experiments on it.
 We also talked about our roles, too.

+Nick P - Researched HTTP servers in C and started up a basic web server using this knowledge.
+Explained to my teammates how it works, answering any questions that came about.
+Finally, roles were assigned for the project going forward.

 ### Project Perspective

   1. Appreciations